VladM4526/router-app-pages/README.md

 # Information about repository
 You can change code and improve feel free :)
-Don't forget subscribe on channel [PicsWorld](https://www.youtube.com/@picsworldstudio/featured)
+Don't forget subscribe on channel [PicsWorld](https://www.youtube.com/@picsworldstudio/featured) And also you can find tutorial this project on my youtube channel: [React app to the next level with React Router pages](https://youtu.be/DCLEKZV-_bA)

 # Getting Started with Create React App